“Stranger than fiction”

 Programs

-Stranger than fiction comprised an exhibition across West Space and two project spaces upstairs in Collingwood Yards, alongside a series of evolutive programs encompassing performance, discussion, screenings and interventions.
+Stranger than fiction comprised an exhibition across West Space and project spaces across Collingwood Yards, alongside a series of evolutive programs encompassing performance, discussion, screenings and interventions.

 - Andrea Illés, Performance, 9 → 31 Aug